Join us on

 What will I learn?

 The Cornell University Future-Leaders-In-Produce Program was crafted specifically for produce industry executives with less than 5 years’ experience to fill a void of educational opportunities for this group of produce professionals.
+We invite you to join us for this career-building educational immersion into the structure and operations of the produce industry, including topics such as marketing in produce, leadership and career development, trends in cuisine, consumer trends and other critical industry issues.

-TUES., DECEMBER 10th – SHERATON NEW YORK TIMES SQUARE – RIVERSIDE BALLROOM
+SHERATON NEW YORK TIMES SQUARE

 8:30 am